 sudo dnf check-update && sudo dnf update -y

 Once the update process finishes, run the command below to install the epel-release (Extra Packages for Enterprise Linux) repository. epel-release is a CentOS and Red Hat Enterprise Linux repository configuration tool.
 It provides additional repositories that are not enabled by default.
-Most notably EPEL (Extra Packages for Enterprise Linux), is an additional repository containing high-quality add-on packages that complement the CentOS and RHEL operating systems.
+Most notably, EPEL (Extra Packages for Enterprise Linux), is an other repository containing high-quality add-on packages that complement the CentOS and RHEL operating systems.

 sudo dnf install epel-release -y

 Finally, run the command below to install the required dependencies.
-Without these dependencies, your RUST compiler tools will not work properly.
+Without these dependencies, your RUST compiler tools will not work correctly.

 You will install:

 - cmake: CMake is a cross-platform, open-source build system generator.
 It is a family of tools designed to build, test and package software.

 - gcc: GNU Compiler Collection (GCC) is a compiler system produced by the GNU Project supporting various programming languages.
 GCC is available for many platforms, including UNIX, Microsoft Windows, and Mac OS X. It features several back-ends that can produce machine code from a single high-level language.